Virgil Griffith: Prosecution

 Since approximately 2010, North Korea is believed to have funded many of its weapons programs and the luxury lifestyles of its leadership through cybercriminal activities including the Lazarus Group.
 Pursuant to the IEEPA and Executive Order 13466, U.S. persons are prohibited from exporting any goods, services or technology to North Korea without a license from the Department of the Treasury's Office of Foreign Assets Control (OFAC) and it is illegal to conspire with U.S. persons to do the same.
 On his return to the US, Griffith was alleged to have discussed at the conference means through which North Korea could use cryptocurrency to evade economic sanctions and, on November 28, 2019, he was arrested by the Federal Bureau of Investigation for providing "highly technical information to North Korea, knowing that this information could be used to help North Korea launder money and evade sanctions".

 Ethereum co-founder Vitalik Buterin initiated an online campaign for Griffith's release which, according to one source, could not garner many supporters.
 Subsequently, Griffith was imposed with a 10-year export privilege ban by The United States Department of Commerce.

 On September 28, 2021, Griffith pleaded guilty at a hearing in which he expressed remorse.
 He was sentenced on April 12, 2022, to 63 months in prison, with 10 months already considered time served from his pre-trial detention.

 From July 2022 he was in FCI Allenwood Low, a low-security federal prison in Pennsylvania.
-His personal page now indicates he moved to FCI Milan, a low security prison in Milan, Michigan.
+His personal page indicated that he moved to FCI Milan, a low security prison in Milan, Michigan.
 Griffith was released from prison on April 9th, 2025.